BabaYag4-25/parkinson-desease-detection/README.md

 - Provides an easy-to-use interface for non-technical users.

 ## Author
-Developed by [Your Name] as part of a research project on Parkinson's disease detection using voice analysis and deep learning.
+Developed by Ahmad Ghifari as part of a research project on Parkinson's disease detection using voice analysis and deep learning.